kingtrocko/EticaUNITEC/README.md

 ===========

 Whit this project I started my learning of ASP.NET/C# so dont judge my knowlegde.
-Ths was long time ago.
+This was long time ago.